 Sasha Valeri Millwood, born 1992, started writing music when he was five years old, and commenced formal composition lessons, with Clement Power, in 2004, under the auspices of the Royal College of Music Junior Department.
 In 2008, he came Highly Commended in the BBC Proms Young Composers’ Competition and the Joan Weller Composition Competition, the former resulting in a professional performance at a BBC Proms Plus event.
 He was selected for the National Youth Orchestra Composers’ Course 2010, resulting in performances of his work in London, Birmingham, Gateshead, and Snape.
-His undergraduate education was undertaken at Girton College, University of Cambridge, where he was taught composition by Giles Swayne, whilst pursuing his interests in counterpoint — a recurrent trait in his compositional output — through the study, under the tutelage of Dr Martin Ennis, of fugue, attaining the highest mark in his cohort for the four‐hour fugue paper.
+His undergraduate education was undertaken at Girton College, University of Cambridge, where he was taught composition by Giles Swayne, whilst pursuing his interests in counterpoint — a recurrent trait in his compositional output — through the study, under the tutelage of Dr Martin Ennis, of fugue, attaining the highest mark in the four‐hour fugue paper (sat in 2013) and in the coursework fugue (sat in 2012).

 Having graduated in June 2013 from Cambridge with the degree of Bachelor of Arts, with upper‑second‑class honours in each of the three parts of the Music Tripos, Millwood is currently enrolled on the postgraduate Artist Programme in Composition at the Guildhall School of Music & Drama, with financial support from the David Luck Award, the RVW Trust, and the Billericay Educational Trust.
 He is taught by Laurence Crane.